 Another member shared her negative experiences at the pharmacy: “They look at me as if I’m a drug addict when I pick up my meds every month.”

-Several members have had very emotionally distressing exchanges with doctors about their pain management needs.
-“I have enough trouble dealing with my deep depression without my doctor making me feel like a worthless drug addict,” a member on myRAteam wrote.
+Several members have had emotionally distressing exchanges with clinicians about their pain management needs.
+“I have enough trouble dealing with my deep depression without my doctor making me feel like a worthless drug addict,” a member wrote.

 Although some members have had negative experiences with doctors, many ultimately found health care providers who are respectful and responsive to their pain management needs.

 “It took me seeing three different doctors to finally get one that seems to understand my pain.
 We need more understanding of this excruciatingly painful disease, and it saddens me that people are so judgmental,” a member commented.

 Understanding your health care provider’s perspective about pain medication can improve communication and reduce frustration during appointments.
 In some cases, doctors have been deceived by those seeking pain medication for the wrong reasons.
 These doctors may be understandably wary about prescribing substances that are known to increase opioid addiction, overdose deaths, and emergency room visits.